dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

 Generic function
 ''''''''''''''''

-Summary

 Specifies the command table associated with the specified frame.

-Signature

-frame-command-table-setter *command-table* *frame
+   :signature: frame-command-table-setter *command-table* *frame
 * => *command-table*

 Arguments

 -  *command-table* An instance of type `See
    <command-table>`_.
 -  *frame* An instance of type `<frame>`_.

 Values

 -  *command-table* An instance of type `See
    <command-table>`_.

-Description
+   :description:

 Specifies the command table associated with *frame*.

    See also

 `frame-command-table`_